-I learned the power of envisioning a Stop sign when your thoughts go to dark places that don’t serve you.
+I learned the power of envisioning a Stop sign when my thoughts go to dark places that don’t serve me.
 This helped me with reliving the moment of the stroke in an unhealthy cycle.

-I understood how I show up in the hardest of times, and get to carry that knowing with me through my life.
+I understood how I show up in the hardest of times, and get to carry that knowing with me throughout my life.

 And, I get this “bonus” time with my extraordinary and hilarious sister, who I thought I had lost.